Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

 \subsubsection{Scenario-Tree Instances}

-In solving the primal (2S-LDR) and exact models of the scenario-tree instances, we have used their respective extensive forms, while for computing the restricted NA dual bound we implemented the cutting-plane method described in Section \ref{sec:solution}.
+In solving the primal (2S-LDR) and exact models of the scenario-tree instances, we have used their respective extensive forms, while for computing {\crev our} dual bound we implemented the cutting-plane method described in Section \ref{sec:solution}.

 Table \ref{tab:LT-ST-results} presents the gap between the bound and the optimal value of the exact solution, $100\big(\frac{\nu^{(\cdot)}-\exactB}{\exactB}\big)$ and $100\big(\frac{\exactB-\nu^{(\cdot)}}{\exactB}\big)$ for the primal and dual problems, respectively.
 Results show that, among the group of instances with similar characteristics, as the branching factor or the number of stages increases, the $\LDRUB$ bound gets noticeably worse.
 In contrast, $\twostageLDRUB$ stays very close to the optimal value, with an average relative distance of $0.2\%$ among all the instances (compared to $8.7\%$ for $\LDRUB$).
-We do not observe the same trend for the dual bounds, and their relative distance to the optimal value fluctuates even between two instances that only differ in the number of scenarios.
-Nevertheless, $\bar{\nu}^{\textsc{NA}}_R$ considerably outperforms PI, with an average improvement of $39.4\%$.
+We do not observe the same trend for the dual bounds, and their relative distance to the optimal value fluctuates even between two instances that only differ in the number of {\crev realizations}.
+Nevertheless, {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$} considerably outperforms PI, with an average improvement of {\crev $36.2\%$}.